olewsaa/amateur-radio/pat-doc/config.json.md

 different statements.
 The whole object is enclosed in curly brackets, '{}' Well known for C programmers.

-### IP Adreesses and ports.
+### IP Addresses and ports.
 Each node in an IP network has an IP number.
-Each node will have a set of ports open for communicatio.
+Each node will have a set of ports open for communication.
 Common ports are 22 for ssh and 80 for web servers.

 ### JSON format
-The json format is fairly simple, but all bracets and commas need to match.
+The json format is fairly simple, but all brackets and commas need to match.
 Some editing of the config file might be needed.
 ```
 {